Kttra/jsonEditingC/README.md

     }
 ]
 ```
 Let's say we want to add a new entry into it.
 To do so, we can find out how many entries there are (thus giving us their indexes) and then add a new entry at the next index.
 In the above json file, we can see that there are 3 entries.
-We can type in 3 for the index or we can use the json file's built in size function.
+We can type in 3 for the index or we can use the json file's built in size function.cpp
 ```
 //Add a new entry at the 3rd index int jsonSize = jsonObject.size();